tybrauhn/XYTable/README.txt

 XYTable Readme
 Tyler Brauhn
-21NOV12
+Created 21NOV12

+Updated 14FEB13

 Function

-This will provide a platform that can move in the x and y directions controlled by an encoder for each direction.
-An LCD screen will display an indicator when a button is pressed and will give a readout in inches of the current position compared to the original position.
-The readout can be "zeroed" by resetting the control board.
+This will provide a platform that can move in the x, y, and z directions controlled by an encoder for each direction.
+An LCD screen will display the target and current positions for each axis.
+Pressing the "right" button moves the table to the target position.
+One of two encoder knobs controls each x and y axis target positions.
+Pressing the up and down buttons adjusts the z target position.
+The display can be "zeroed" by resetting the control board.

 Purpose